-The capital programme position is reported to Cabinet on a monthly basis throughout the year, commencing from period 2 (end of May).
-This forms part of the overall Dashboard report and covers the latest programme and any amendments to be notified or approved, expenditure to date, and the forecast outturn.
+The capital programme position is reported to Management Board on a monthly basis throughout the year, commencing from period 2 (end of May).
+Quarterly reporting to Cabinet forms part of the overall Dashboard report and covers the latest programme and any amendments to be notified or approved, expenditure to date, and the forecast outturn.
 It also outlines the financing position and any steps needed to deal with potential financing difficulties.